eileenrose/CS_M10B_Projects/README.md

 # CS_M10B_Projects
 Projects from CS M10B from Moorpark

+Prerequisite:
+Reads data from a file and inputs it into a vector and an array.
+Then it finds the mean, median, and mode, and writes it to a file.

 Topic A:
 Allocates memory dynamically according to a diagram.
 Takes in user input to create a two-dimensional array, reverses it, and displays it.